shotamatsuda/ofxAsyncTransfer/README.md

 ### Shorthand Functions

-Not really shorthand with respect to the number of characters, but for those who are not familiar with template meta programming.
+Not really shorthands with respect to the number of characters, but for those who are not familiar with template meta programming, those will be easier to handle.

 Shorthand | Full
 --- | ---